bobdavies2000/OpenCVB/README.md

 ![A collage of images AI-generated content may be incorrect.](media/dc4af39634b70fc7788d6ac462e4aedb.png)

 **OpenCVB Layout:** *A typical layout of the OpenCVB application is shown above.
 The upper left contains the RGB camera output with lines for gravity and the horizon.
 The upper right contains several different displays of the depth information – see “Global Options”.
 Here, left/right correlation coefficients are shown – the brighter the red, the higher the correlation.
-Alternatively, it may show a conventional depth representation of yellow (close) to blue (far).
 The algorithm outputs are in the bottom left and right.
 This algorithm (Segmented Linear Regression or SLR_Trends) has only one output in the lower left.
 Labels above all images are controlled by the algorithm.*

 ![](media/62125113f320d08576258e7ea28bc8bb.png)